Skip to content

 Trenn, Stephan; Unger, Benjamin

-Delay regularity of differential-algebraic equations Inproceedings
+Delay regularity of differential-algebraic equations Proceedings Article

-Proc.
+In: Proc.
 58th IEEE Conf.
-Decision Control (CDC) 2019, Nice, France, 2019, (to appear).
+Decision Control (CDC) 2019, pp. 989-994, Nice, France, 2019.

 Abstract | Links | BibTeX